All over the world, people are working hard every day to create a strong financial future.

 Tips: The №1 thing you need to focus on, more than the number of properties you buy, is the quality of the properties you buy.

 You can have ten separate investment properties, but if they’re of low standard and aren’t performing well, aren’t growing in value and consistently have vacancies or require repairs, then you might struggle to generate enough income to retire on.

 Alternatively, you might have just two really well-located, high-performing property assets – and it’s these two properties that pave the way for financial prosperity.

 The secret to success is quality, which is why I always advise my clients to strategically invest in the best quality properties they can afford.

-Quality over quantity is key as an investor; if you want to work towards eventually living off the income generated from your investments, then you need to set the right foundations by investing in low-maintenance, central properties that will stand the test of time.
+Note: Quality over quantity is key as an investor: if you want to work towards eventually living off the income generated from your investments, then you need to set the right foundations by investing in low-maintenance, central properties that will stand the test of time.

-There’s no set method to figuring out how many properties you’ll need to fund your retirement, because it is such a personal decision for each individual personal.
+There’s no set method for figuring out how many properties you’ll need to fund your retirement because it is such a personal decision for each individual person.

 But to get an idea of what may suit your own circumstances, consider:

 - How much money you’ll need each year upon your retirement?
 Taking into account everyday living expenses and lifestyle aspirations.